jmt713/choose-your-adventure/library-book-adventures/opening-scene-pirate.md

 ## Scene 1: Portal

 You were drawn to the pirate book.
-It's glowing red exterior sparking more curiousity any cat's ever known.
+It's glowing red exterior sparking more curiosity any cat's ever known.

 And when you touched the ink-stained corner of that first chapter, the world tilted.